 - a droopy, uneven smile

-A basal ganglia stroke also has some unique signs and symptoms that might make it harder to identify than other types of stroke.
-These include:
+A basal ganglia stroke can present differently, which might make it harder to identify than other types of stroke.

 - loss of awareness of one side of the body

 Anyone who notices these symptoms in themselves or others should seek immediate medical attention.

 Treatment for a basal ganglia stroke depends on the type of stroke and how quickly a person receives medical attention.

 Depending on the reason for the stroke, among other factors, a doctor